Numerics of Bianchi type II and type IX spacetimes in effective loop quantum cosmology: Bianchi spacetimes: Review

 where the dots denote a derivative with respect to the proper time $t$.
 Importantly, this equation is well-defined very generally (except at $\dot a = 0$ where the expression diverges) and can be used independently of the dynamics (whether general relativity, the LQC effective theory, or some other modified gravity theory), and for any Bianchi spacetime, to define a `quasi-Kasner' exponent even in the case that $k_i$ is no longer constant.

 All Bianchi spacetimes can be described in terms of three directional scale factors $a_i(t)$, the main difference between the various Bianchi models is the presence of different types of spatial curvature; for a review of all Bianchi spacetimes see, e.g., \cite{Ryan-Shepley}.
-The dynamics of the directional scale factors is affected by the spatial curvature in a relatively simple manner: the spatial curvature acts as a potential energy wall that the system `bounces' off of, and the scale factors evolve as $a_i \approx (t-t_o)^{k_i}$ away from the potential walls, exactly as for the Bianchi~I spacetime.
+The dynamics of the directional scale factors is affected by the spatial curvature in a relatively simple manner: the spatial curvature acts as a potential energy that is well approximated by a wall that the system `bounces' off of, and the scale factors evolve approximately as $a_i \approx (t-t_o)^{k_i}$ away from the potential walls.
+As a result, during the time that the spatial curvature is sufficiently small the dynamics of the spacetime are to a good approximation the same as for the Bianchi~I spacetime, and the full dynamics can be approximated by a sequence of Bianchi~I solutions for the scale factors (with different Kasner exponents $k_i$ for each approximate Bianchi~I solution in the sequence) that are separated by short transitionary periods when the spatial curvature is large.
 For the Bianchi~II spacetime the potential is a single wall that (in classical general relativity) the system will bounce off exactly once, while for the Bianchi~IX spacetime the potential forms a group of walls with a closed triangular shape with the system located inside the triangle---it can be verified that in the vacuum case the classical dynamics of the system will bounce off the potential walls an infinite number of times before reaching the big-bang singularity.

-In more detail, the Bianchi~II metric is \beq \dd s^2 = -\dd t^2 + a_1(t)^2 \, \big( \dd x_1 - x_3 \dd x_2 \big)^2 + a_2(t)^2 \, \dd x_2^2 + a_3(t) \, \dd x_3^2, \ee and the presence of spatial curvature generates a potential $U_{\!I\!I} \propto a_1(t)^4$ that affects the dynamics of the scale factors.
-When the scale factor $a_1(t)$ is small, then the potential is negligible and the scale factors evolve exactly as for the Bianchi~I spacetime.
-Since the potential grows very rapidly with $a_1(t)$, it can be approximated as a hard wall that the solution bounces off, after which the scale factors once again evolve as in a Bianchi~I spacetime except with different Kasner exponents.
-The Kasner exponents before and after this Kasner transition are related by \cite{Belinski:1970ew}
+In more detail, the Bianchi~II metric is \beq \dd s^2 = -\dd t^2 + a_1(t)^2 \, \big( \dd x_1 - x_3 \dd x_2 \big)^2 + a_2(t)^2 \, \dd x_2^2 + a_3(t) \, \dd x_3^2, \ee and the presence of spatial curvature generates a potential $U_{\!I\!I} \propto a_1(t)^4$ that affects the dynamics of the scale factors; the potential is given explicitly in Eq.~\eqref{Bianchi_Potentials} below, and for the exact solution in general relativity for all three scale factors see~\cite{Belinski:1969}.
+When the scale factor $a_1(t)$ is small, then the potential is negligible and the scale factors evolve to an excellent approximation like they do in the Bianchi~I spacetime.
+Since the potential grows very rapidly as the fourth power of $a_1(t)$, it can be approximated as a hard wall that the solution bounces off, after which the scale factors once again approximately evolve as in a Bianchi~I spacetime except with different Kasner exponents.
+The Kasner exponents of the two Bianchi~I solutions that approximate the dynamics of the Bianchi~II spacetime on either side of this Kasner transition are related by \cite{Belinski:1969, Belinski:1970ew}